-- The document sharing infrastructure provided by XD allow for the publication and use of clinical documents associated with a patient.
+- The document sharing infrastructure provided by XD\ allow for the publication and use of clinical documents associated with a patient.
 This profile allows for a Patient Privacy Policy Domain (e.g., an XDS Affinity Domain to have a number of Patient Privacy Policies that can be acknowledged (aka consent).
 This allows for more flexibility to support some patient concerns, while providing an important and useful dataset to the healthcare provider.
-Without BPPC, the XDS Profile requires that the administrators of an XDS Affinity Domain creates and agrees to a single document publication and use policy (See ITI TF-1: Appendix L).
+Without BPPC, the XDS Profile requires that the administrators of an XDS Affinity Domain creates and agrees to a single document publication and use policy (see ITI TF-1: Appendix L).
 Such a single XDS Affinity Domain Policy is enforced in a distributed way through the inherent access controls of the systems involved in the XDS Affinity Domain. - This profile will use terms consistent with ISO 22600 Privilege Management and Access

 Control (PMAC), but is not restricted to systems that implement PMAC.
-This profile uses the term "Patient" to refer to the human-subject of health related data.
+This profile uses the term "Patient" to refer to the human-subject of health-related data.
 In this context "Patient" is not to imply only those subjects under current treatment, this is sometimes referred to as "consumer".
 This profile uses the term "Consent" to mean acknowledgement of a privacy policy, also known as an information access policy.
 In this context the privacy policy may include constraints and obligations.
-The systems involved in XDS are expected to support sufficient Access Controls to carry out the Policy of the XDS Affinity Domain8. - Healthcare providers utilize many different sets of data to carry out treatment, billing, and normal operations.
+The systems involved in XDS are expected to support sufficient Access Controls to carry out the Policy of the XDS Affinity Domain6. - Healthcare providers utilize many different sets of data to carry out treatment, billing, and normal operations.
 This information may include patient demographics, contacts, insurance information, dietary requirements, general clinical information and sensitive clinical information.
-This information may be published (e.g., to XDS, XDR, XDM, PACS) as independent documents with different sensitivity labels (i.e., confidentialityCode).
+This information may be published (e.g., to XDS, XDR, XDM, PACS) as independent - This information may be published (e.g., to XDS, XDR, XDM, PACS) as independent documents with different sensitivity labels (i.e., confidentialityCode).
 This mechanism is not unique to BPPC, but is leveraged by privacy and security policies. - Healthcare providers in different functional roles will have different needs to access these documents.
 For example, administrators may need to be able to access the patient demographics, billing and contact documents.
 Dietary staff will need access to the dietary documents but would not need access to insurance documents.
 General care providers will want access to most clinical documents, and direct care providers should have access to all clinical documents.
 This is an example of a Patient Privacy Policy that would be given a Patient Privacy Policy Identifier within a Patient Privacy Policy Domain.
-When a patient acknowledges this policy, the Patient Privacy Policy Identifier.

-This profile provides a mechanism by which an XDS Affinity Domain can create a basic vocabulary of codes that identify Patient Privacy Domain managed Privacy Policy Identifiers with respect to document sharing.
-Each Privacy Policy Identifier uniquely identifies a Privacy
+When a patient acknowledges this policy, the Patient Privacy Policy document would refer to the policy by the Patient Privacy Policy Identifier. - This profile provides a mechanism by which an XDS Affinity Domain can create a basic vocabulary of codes that identify Patient Privacy Domain managed Privacy Policy Identifiers with respect to document sharing.
+Each Privacy Policy Identifier uniquely identifies a Privacy Policy which should identify in legal text what the acceptable use, re-disclosure uses, which functional roles may access which document and under which conditions, etc. The administration of the XDS Affinity Domain will assign each Privacy Policy Identifiers for use within the XDS Affinity Domain.
+Future profiles may include in addition to the legal text, a structured and coded expression of the consent policy that can be used to support even more dynamic understanding of the patient's directives (see HL7 and OASIS).